jibin006/aws-hands-on-labs/lab-02-restrictive-policy-bypass/README.md

 ### Key Evidence Points

 Look for these fields in the CloudTrail event:
-- `eventName`: Should be "DeleteObject"
+• eventName: Should be "DeleteObject"
-- `userIdentity.userName`: Should be "policy-test-user"
+• userIdentity.userName: Should be "policy-test-user"
-- `sourceIPAddress`: Your IP address
+• sourceIPAddress: Your IP address
-- `requestParameters.bucketName`: Your test bucket
+• requestParameters.bucketName: mybucket-jibin-lab
-- `requestParameters.key`: "test-file.txt"
+• requestParameters.key: "test-file.txt"
-- `responseElements`: Should be null (indicating success)
+• responseElements: Should be null (indicating success)
-- `errorCode`: Should be absent (no error)
+• errorCode: Should be absent (no error)

 ## Cleanup Instructions